 Umami apocalypse: baked cuttlefish crisps in Bangkok

-Now, it’s pretty clear that I’m a passionate seafood lover.
-However, I also have a bit of a crisp problem too – any brand, any flavour, any time – it doesn’t matter to me.
+Now, it’s pretty clear that we’re passionate seafood lovers.
+However, we also have a bit of a crisp problem too – any brand, any flavour, any time – it doesn’t matter to us.

-So, when in Bangkok I discovered baked cuttlefish crisps it seemed like my great passions had collided – a dreamy, seafood, crisp-like snack that would make your Walkers Salt & Vinegars, or pickled onion Monster Munch obsolete.
-As it turns out, I was wrong.
+So, when in Bangkok we discovered baked cuttlefish crisps it seemed like our great passions had collided – a dreamy, seafood, crisp-like snack that would make your Walkers Salt & Vinegars, or pickled onion Monster Munch obsolete.
+As it turns out, we were wrong.

-Some weeks on from sampling that first tentative bite of the baked cuttlefish crisps, I’m convinced I can still taste them.
+Some weeks on from sampling that first tentative bite of the baked cuttlefish crisps, we’re convinced we can still taste them.

 ‘Like an umami apocalypse’